Codex Tischendorfianus III: History

 Scrivener and Tischendorf dated the manuscript to the 8th century, Gregory to the 9th century.
 In the present time the manuscript has been assigned on palaeographical grounds to the 9th century or to the 10th century.
 The 8th century is also possible palaeographically, but it is excluded by full marginal equipment, breathings and accents.

 The place of origin is still speculative.
 According to Gregory it is possible that the manuscript was written and corrected in Jerusalem.
-It is very difficult to prove, but Palestine is still shown as the one of the possible places.
+It is very difficult to prove, but Palestine is still shown as one of the possible places.
 Nothing is known of the early history of the codex until its discovery by Tischendorf in 1853.

 Formerly it was bounded with the codex 566 in one manuscript.
 556 contains Gospel of Matthew and Gospel of Mark, it is written in minuscule letters.
 The two parts of the manuscript agree in form (two columns, 23 lines per column), in signatures, in the writing of the scholia, and text-type.
 The marginal notes are written in the same small uncial letters.
 The nomina sacra are abbreviated in the same way.
 Also errors (e.g. itacisms, N ephelkystikon, iota adscriptum, no iota subscriptum etc.) are of the same kind.
 It is sure that these two parts were written by the same hand.
 Alfred Rahlfs noted that codex E of the Septuagint was also written partly in uncials and partly in minuscules, in the ninth or tenth century when the change from one style of writing to the other was taking place.

 The codex was held at Saint Catherine's Monastery on Mount Sinai in Egypt and was found by Constantin von Tischendorf in 1853, who took away only the uncial text (Luke-John) — along with Codex Tischendorfianus IV — and brought it to the Bodleian Library in Oxford, where it is now located.
 Formerly it was housed under the shelf number "Misc.
 310", but is now under shelf number "Auctarium T. infr 1.1".
 It is one of the popular attractions for visitors to the Bodleian Library.

 Tischendorf published his description of the minuscule part of the codex in 1860.
 In 1861 Tischendorf carried out a new examination of the entire codex, with detailed attention to Luke 3:19-36 and John 5:1-36.

 The text of the codex was later collated by Tischendorf and Tregelles.
 Tischendorf used its text in 1858 in his edition of the Novum Testamentum Graece et Latine and in every later edition of the text of the New Testament.
 In the present day it is infrequently quoted in editions of Nestle-Aland Novum Testamentum Graece (UBS4, NA27).

 Tischendorf removed the minuscule text in 1859.
 It is now housed in the National Library of Russia in Saint Petersburg.

 P. Gächler in 1934 found some textual similarities between the manuscript and Codex Bezae, which represents the Western text.